ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_sanofi_zenon/concept_model.rst

 This effect size calculation should also be used during the simulation to determine if a patient is 'at target' - which is defined as a reduction in LDL-C of 50% or more over untreated LDL-C level.

+To get on FDC:  prob(adding 2nd drug)*prob(FDC if multi drug).
+These values are listed in 'Table 5: Probability of adding 2nd drug v. increasing dose' and 'Table 8: Distribution of therapy type' below).

 BAU parameter data tables
 +++++++++++++++++++++++++